linagora/openpaas-esn/doc/configuration.md

 ## Local Configuration

-Local configuration of the application is available in the ./config/default.json file.
+Local configuration of the application is stored in the `./config/default.json` file.
+You should not modify this file directly but instead define the environment-based configuration file, e.g. `./config/default.dev.json` for development and `./config/default.production.json` for production deployment.

+The application relies on `NODE_ENV` environment variable to know which environment-based configuration file to be loaded.
+For example, if `NODE_ENV=test`, it will load `./config/default.test.json` file.

+*Note that the local configuration defined in `./config/default.json` will not be overridden by the environment-based configuration file but instead inherited from it.*

 ### Authentication